Dost Mohammad Khan

 At the beginning of his rule, the Afghans lost their former stronghold of Peshawar Valley in March 1823 to the Sikh Khalsa Army of Ranjit Singh at the Battle of Nowshera.
-The Afghan forces in the battle were led by Azim Khan, half-brother of Dost Mohammad Khan.
+The Afghan forces in the battle were led by Mohammad Azim Khan, half-brother of Dost Mohammad Khan.
 By the end of his reign, he had reunited the principalities of Kandahar and Herat with Kabul.
-Dost had ruled for a lengthy 36 years, a span exceeded only by Zahir Shah more than a century later.
+Dost had ruled for a lengthy 36 years, a span exceeded only by Mohammad Zahir Shah more than a century later.

-A brilliant strategist, and ruthless fighter from a young age, Dost Mohammad is regarded as one of the greatest rulers in the history of Afghanistan, his myriad of campaigns had successfully forged the cities of Kabul, Kandahar, and Herat into one state, which all his predecessors, with the exception of Ahmad Shah Durrani, had failed to do.
+Dost Mohammad is regarded as one of the most prominent rulers in the history of Afghanistan.
+A skilled military commander and strategist, he successfully unified the regions of Kabul, Kandahar, and Herat into a single state - a feat that few of his predecessors, with the exception of Ahmad Shah Durrani and Timur Shah Durrani, had accomplished.

 Background and rise to power

 Dost Mohammad Khan was born to an influential Pashtun family on 23 December 1792 in Kandahar, Durrani Empire.
-His father, Payinda Khan, was chief of the Barakzai tribe and a civil servant in the Durrani dynasty.
+His father, Payandah Khan, was chief of the Barakzai tribe and a civil servant in the Durrani dynasty.
 Their family could be traced back to Abdal (the founder of the Abdali tribe), through Hajji Jamal Khan, Yousef, Yaru, Mohammad, Omar Khan, Khisar Khan, Ismail, Nek, Daru, Saifal, and Barak.
 Abdal had four sons, Popal, Barak, Achak and Alako.
 Dost Mohammad Khan's mother belonged to the Qizilbash group.
 Dost Mohammad Khan spoke Pashto, Persian, Punjabi and Turkish.
 He was also credited with knowledge of Kashmiri by Mohan Lal.

 His elder brother, the chief of the Barakzai, Fateh Khan, took an important part in installing Mahmud Shah Durrani as the sovereign of Afghanistan in 1800 and in restoring him to the throne in 1809.
 Dost Mohammad accompanied his elder brother and then Prime Minister of Kabul Wazir Fateh Khan to the Battle of Attock against the invading Sikhs.
 Mahmud Shah repaid Fateh Khan's services by having him brutally assassinated in 1818, thus incurring the enmity of his tribe.
 After a bloody conflict, Mahmud Shah was deprived of all his possessions but Herat, the rest of his dominions being divided among Fateh Khan's brothers.
 Of these, Dost Mohammad received Ghazni, to which in 1826 he added Kabul, the richest of the Afghan provinces.
 At the time of his enthronement, his government revenue was about 500,000 rupees, and by the 1830s it had increased to 2.5 million rupees.